 - Illness/injury of the employee or a member of the employee's immediate family that requires the attendance of the employee.

 - Exposure of the employee to a contagious disease which could be communicated to and jeopardize the health of other employees.
-Such a request for sick leave must be reported immediately to the Leave and Disability Coordinator in Human Resources for approval.
+Such a request for sick leave must be reported immediately to Human Resources for approval.